jkempf42/kube-volttron/cluster-config/README.md

 If you are on a
 corporate LAN, check with your security people if there is a corporate firewall and, if so, you should request that the Wireguard port and the HTTP port be opened.
-If either or both of your VMs are directly connected to the Internet, then by all means, start a firewall and configure the two ports to be opened directly on the VM!
+If either or both of your VMs are on a host that is directly connected to the Internet, then by all means, start a firewall and configure the Wireguard port to be opened directly on the host!

 ### Setting the host names